LeeMorinUCF/ECP3004S21/demo_07_PP_Ch_09_Loops/README.md

         print("Unknown compound")

 ```
-If the user enters the following sewquence of values,
+If the user enters the following sequence of values,
 the program will run as follows.

 ```python